Visit one of SW Wisconsin’s finest recreation areas at Wyalusing State Park.

 Wyalusing State Park has two campgrounds: Wisconsin Ridge and Homestead.
 Wisconsin Ridge is the one to stay at because of the amazing views.
 This campground is set along a ridge that overlooks the confluence of the Wisconsin and Mississippi Rivers.

-About half of the sites are reservable and the rest are first come, first serve.
+About half of the sites are reservable and the rest are first-come, first-serve.
 There is one long loop road that goes along the ridge, with the inner sites electric.
 All but one of the outer ridge sites are non-electric.
 That one electric space is FCFS and gets snatched up immediately.

 A few of the inner ridge sites have somewhat of a view, namely 128 and 130.
 We stayed in site 120, which was down at the end of the inner ridge.
 It was a nice shaded site, but it didn’t have a view.
 This is site 125, which is one of the best views.

 This being a ridge, the terrain is steep.
-There are high and lower spots, which mean your legs get a workout when you walk to the bathroom.
+There are high and lower spots, which means your legs get a workout when you walk to the bathroom.
 Even with steep terrain, the sites are fairly level.
 Each site has a picnic table and fire ring.
 Water fountains/spigots are scattered through the campground.

-The bath house is located in the middle of the loop.
+The bathhouse is located in the middle of the loop.
 There are large bathrooms with several stalls, mirrors, outlets, and a long sink.
 A weather radio is going all the time out of a little speaker in the corner.
 The showers are individual stalls that open to the outside of the building.
 The entire building is nice and clean.

 There is an additional bathroom at the top of the ridge, which is convenient for hikers and other visitors.
 A concession stand, with snacks and simple essentials, is run by the Friends of Wyalusing, and located at the top of the ridge.